nimatullo/reminderse.com/README.md

 [![Reminderse](https://i.imgur.com/LmorpRy.png)](#)
 ---

-_Guys website is down because I ran out of Amazon credits.
-It is tough out here for your boy_

 What is Reminderse?
 -----
 Reminderse reminds you about the links, articles and other media that you’ve consumed surfing the internet.
 Simply make an entry and get reminded about it in intervals.